 Some barriers to voting may not be immediately visible to poll workers.
 Shannon [Rik Shannon, the public policy manager for the Iowa Developmental Disabilities Council and ID Action] said they’ve found the number one barrier to voting is that people are overwhelmed by the amount of information out there or uncertain how to access that information — whether it’s information about the voting process, how to register or information about where the candidates stand on policy issues.

-For those on the autism spectrum, the challenges can include feeling overwhelmed by the amount of information available and becoming anxious about the need to navigate the social aspects of the voting process when voting in person, said Heather Hanzlick-Jaacks, an autism spectrum consultant with Tanager Place who helped organize a voting guide specifically for those on the autism spectrum.
+For those on the autism spectrum, the challenges can include feeling overwhelmed by the amount of information available and becoming anxious about the need to navigate the social aspects of the voting process when voting in person, said Heather Hanzlick-Jaacks, an autism spectrum consultant with Tanager Place.

 “We’re not crazy, not lazy, not begging for attention,” said Joel Shrader, who was diagnosed with Asperger’s (which in 2013 was folded into Autism Spectrum Disorder) when he was in his twenties.
 “We don’t want pity and we’re not doing this to annoy you or to cause problems.
 We just want to have our voices heard and this is hard for us.
 We’re not asking for special treatment; this is just us asking for equal opportunities to be heard.”